surifirstpin/biplus_documentation/docs/User_Reports.md

 ![
 ](https://raw.githubusercontent.com/sv18042016/fp1/394d53042fd86efdc7a2f16a79e69b6434c9260f/images/calcu+result.png)

+To view the Visualization images extracted Click on Charts Section
 ## Data

 Data section under visualization is enabled based on the data retrieved for fields.
 Below are the parameters applicable on the data retrieved.